Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems

 \subsubsection{Conventional Machine Learning}

-As illustrated in Figure~\ref{fig:info_flow_iml}, conventional machine learning starts with a specific problem for which there is training data.
+Conventional machine learning starts with a specific problem for which there is training data.
 These are fed into the machine learning pipeline, which delivers a solution.
-Problems are typically formalized as regression tasks where inputs $X$ have to be mapped to outputs $Y$.
+Problems can typically be formulated as regression tasks where inputs $X$ have to be mapped to outputs $Y$.
 Training data is generated or collected and then processed by algorithms, which try to approximate the unknown mapping.
 This pipeline comprises four main components, namely the training data, the hypothesis set, the learning algorithm, and the final hypothesis~\cite{abu2012learning}.

-In traditional approaches, knowledge is used for feature engineering and training data preprocessing.
-However, this kind of integration is involved and deeply intertwined with the choice of the hypothesis set as well as the learning algorithm.
-Hence, it is not independent of the design of the machine learning pipeline itself.
+In traditional approaches, knowledge is generally used in the learning pipeline, however, mainly for training data preprocessing (e.g. labelling) or feature engineering.
+This kind of integration is involved and deeply intertwined with the whole learning pipeline, such as the choice of the hypothesis set or the learning algorithm, as depicted in Figure~\ref{fig:info_flow_iml}.
+Hence, this knowledge is not really used as an independent source or through separated representations, but is rather used with adaption and as required.